RabinChakraborty/myPortfolioSite/README.md

 <!-- Overview -->
 <h2>Overview</h2>

 <p>Welcome to the repository of my personal portfolio website!
 This project showcases my skills, projects, and experiences in a visually appealing manner.
-Feel free to explore the different sections and pages.</p>
+Feel free to explore the different sections and pages.I also have some Blogs for you to checkout</p>

 <!-- Tech Stack -->
 <h2>Tech Stack</h2>